-- This recipe has a video for easy instructions!
-I recommend using metric measurements (click on metric) for the best results!
+- This recipe has a video below for easy instructions!
+I recommend using a kitchen scale for this recipe.

 - Preheat oven to 360 degrees Fahrenheit (180 degrees Celsius).
 Line the bottom of an 8-inch springform or cake pan with parchment paper and lightly grease the sides of the springform.

 - Wash, deseed and slice the plums.
 Arrange them in an overlapping layer on the bottom of the springform/pan.
 Drizzle with maple syrup and sugar.
 Set aside.

 - For the cake, combine all dry ingredients in a big bowl.
 Stir with a whisk until there are no lumps.

 - Whisk together wet ingredients in a different bowl.

 - Pour the wet ingredients into the bowl of dry ingredients and stir with a whisk.
 Spoon the batter into the cake pan/springform and spread it out evenly.